jvani/PUI2016_jmv423/HW2_jmv423/README.md

 See: https://github.com/jvani/PUI2016_jmv423/blob/master/HW2_jmv423/show_bus_locations_jmv423.py
 #####Note: Script was written to be used in Python 3.5.1
 1. ```[Lines 9:11]``` Import required modules and subpackages (sys, json, and urllib.request).
-2. ```[Lines 15:16]``` When accessed through the terminal via "python show_bus_location_jmv423.py xxxx-xxxx-xxxx-xxxx-xxxx \<BUS_LINE>" a list of system argument variables is created deliminated by spaces.
+2. ```[Lines 15:16]``` When accessed through the terminal via "python show_bus_location_jmv423.py xxxx-xxxx-xxxx-xxxx-xxxx \<BUS_LINE>" a list of system argument variables is created.
 The list items are assigned to local variables.
 The list items correspond to the system variables as follows:
     1.  ```sys.argv[0] = show_bus_location_jmv423.py```
     2.  ```sys.argv[1] = userkey = xxxx-xxxx-xxxx-xxxx-xxxx```
     3.  ```sys.argv[2] = busnum = \<BUS_LINE>```